plus-microstate/plus-microstate.github.io/index.md

 For extra help, you can refer to the following resources:
 - [Toolbox manuscript](add link)
 - [Wiki pages](add link)
-- Lists of properties and methods for the [microstate.individual](https://plus-microstate.github.io/individual) and [microstate.cohort](https://plus-microstate.github.io/cohort) objects.
+- Descriptions of the [microstate.individual](https://plus-microstate.github.io/individual) and [microstate.cohort](https://plus-microstate.github.io/cohort) objects.
+These objects are the basic building blocks of analysis in +microstate.

 ## Methdological details